This article is part of research towards a guide on options for morning tea.

 Dilmah tea markets itself as ethical tea, but has no independent certification.
 In general we wouldn’t support such a company, but in this case we do believe that their tea is reliably free of labour abuses and, indeed, looks after its workforce reasonably well.

 Dilmah makes very concrete claims in regards to the treatment of their workers.
-They have a human rights policy that prevents child labour and forced labour, ensures workers receive a legal minimum wage.
+They have a human rights policy that prevents child labour and forced labour and ensures workers receive a legal minimum wage.
 Suppliers are required to adhere to the same basic standards.
-Directly employed workers (which includes the vast majority of tea growers and pickers) receive a range of other benefits such as schools for their children, low interest housing loans, holiday pay, funeral allowances etc. Lastly, Dilmah returns 15% of pre-tax profits to growers, meaning the average Dilmah tea worker earns 25% more than the Sri Lankan average.
+Directly employed workers (which includes the vast majority of tea pickers) receive a range of other benefits such as schools for their children, low interest housing loans, holiday pay, funeral allowances etc. This is paid for from a foundation; 15% of pre-tax profits go to the foundation for this purpose.
+Tea pickers in Sri Lanka receive a legal minimum wage of 1,000 rupees per day (similar to the average wage for daily workers).
+This isn’t quite enough for a living wage (that’s around 27,700 rupees per month), but Dilmah also give each worker roughly 1,440 rupees per month worth of additional benefits*, which does help to close the gap.

 As you can see, unlike many companies that claim to be ‘ethical’, Dilmah makes very concrete claims, many of which are easily verifiable.
 In addition, they are a large company and are located in a country that is both easy and desirable for Western journalists to visit.
 Were these claims untrue, we would expect journalists to have reported this.
 We have looked for such reports many times over the last 5-10 years and have never found any - only numerous positive ones.
 The worst thing we were able to find was a story by the International Labour Organisation about the child of a Dilmah tea plantation worker.
 After a family tragedy the child had dropped out of school and the ILO became concerned they were at risk of child labour.
 There was no suggestion in the article that the child ever worked for Dilmah.
 Also, while it’s not directly relevant, we like the way they’ve donated free tea bags to all Hospice New Zealand facilities since 1997.